shankaritchapurapu/helidon/README.md

    ssh -v -L 8000:169.254.169.254:80 host-api-ad1 -t watch -n 90 date
    ```

-The [OCI T2 metrics test](integration-tests/oci-t2-metrics-test) will show a complete example of this approach
+The [OCI T2 metrics test](integration-tests/oci-t2-metrics-test) will show a complete example of this approach.

-## Integration with Lumberjack for Application Logging

-For more details on how to integrate with Lumberjack logging service, please check out [logging.md](logging.md).

 ## Links